ParRes/Kernels/README.md

 [![Build Status](https://travis-ci.org/ParRes/Kernels.svg)](https://travis-ci.org/ParRes/Kernels)

+We have a rather massive test matrix running in Travis CI.
+Unfortunately, the Travis CI environment may vary with time and occasionally differs from what we are running locally, which makes debugging tricky.
+If the status of the project is not passing, please inspect the details, because this may not be an indication of an issue with our project, but rather something in Travis CI.

 # License

-See COPYING for licensing information.
+See [COPYING](https://github.com/ParRes/Kernels/blob/master/COPYING) for licensing information.

 # Overview

-This suite contains a number of kernel operations, called Parallel Research Kernels, plus a simple build environment intended for Linux.
+This suite contains a number of kernel operations, called Parallel Research Kernels, plus a simple build system intended for a Linux-compatible environment.
+Most of the code relies on open standard programming models and thus can be executed on many computing systems.

 These programs must not be used as benchmarks.
 They are operations to explore features of a hardware platform, but they do not define